MRI Access for Higher-Weight Patients

 But wait, there’s more!
-For most MRIs, the body part being scanned is held still using a fixture.
-With some machines that fixture gets screwed into the table (forcing the person to comport themselves so that they head/shoulder/knee etc. is inside the fixture which cuts into the bore spaces.
+For many MRIs, the body part being scanned is held in a fixture.
+With some machines that fixture gets screwed into the table (forcing the person to comport themselves so that their head/shoulder/knee etc. is inside the fixture which cuts into the bore spaces.
 In other machines the fixture is put on the patient, and then the patient lies down in the machine, this still take up some bore space, but allows more flexibility.

 But we’re not done yet, because the “standard” experience is for thin people, and anyone outside of that experience is likely to face barriers at every turn.